enkidevs/curriculum/go/go-introduction/go-introduction/go-packages.md

 ???

-- Factored import statement.
+- B
-- Multi-statement import.
+- A

 ---

 ## Revision

-Using the `import` keyword once to import multiple packages is called ??? import
+Using the `import` keyword once to import multiple packages is called ??? import.

 - factored
 - factorial